Ukrainian Cyber Alliance

+Participation in the Russia-Ukraine cyber war

+The hacktivists began engaging in cyber activities aimed at protecting Ukraine's cyberspace in the spring of 2014.
+Over time, the hacktivists began to conduct joint operations with Ukraine's government.
+Gradually, some hacker groups united in the Ukrainian Cyber Alliance, in accordance with Article 17 of the Constitution of Ukraine, with an aim of defending the independence of their country and its territorial integrity.
+The Ukrainian Cyber Alliance exclusively transmits extracted data for analysis, reconnaissance, and publication to the international intelligence community, Inform Napalm, as well as to the law enforcement agencies of Ukraine.

+Notable operations

 Operation #opDonbasLeaks

-In the spring of 2016, the UCA conducted about one hundred successful hacks of websites and mailboxes of militants, propagandists, their curators, and terrorist organizations operating in the occupied territories.
-Among the targets was the mailbox of the Russian organization named "Union of Volunteers of Donbass".
-From this they obtained passport data and photo documents of citizens of Italy, Spain, India and Finland, fighting in the Prizrak Brigade, for which Russia grants, and, if necessary, extends visas.
-It was found that Russians who were wounded during the fighting in eastern Ukraine were being treated in military hospitals of the Ministry of Defense.
+In the spring of 2016, the Ukrainian Cyber Alliance conducted Operation #opDonbasLeaks.
+The UCA conducted approximately one hundred successful hacks of websites and mailboxes belonging to militants, propagandists, and their curators, operating in the occupied territories.
+Among the targets was the mailbox of the Russian organization, "Union of Volunteers of Donbas."

+From this, they obtained passport data and photo documents of Spanish, Italian, Indian, and Finnish citizens, who were fighting in the Prizrak Brigade, for which Russia grants and, if necessary, extends visas.
+It was reported that Russians injured during the fighting in eastern Ukraine were treated in military hospitals operated by the Ministry of Defense.